andy4747/Expense-Tracker/README.md

 python manage.py runserver
 ```

-Then go to https://localhost:8000/ in your browser and enjoy
+Then go to https://localhost:8000/ in your browser, Its Done!